-C. English Proficiency Requirement for Admission of International Applicants
+D. English Proficiency Requirement for Admission of International Applicants

-All applicants whose native language is not English are required to submit the results of the TOEFL or IELTS as evidence of English proficiency.
+All applicants, except for a non-degree exchange student at an admitting program's request, whose native language is not English are required to submit the results of the TOEFL or IELTS as evidence of English proficiency.
 Official scores are required to be submitted directly from TOEFL/ETS or IELTS.
+Only at the request of an admitting program, a non-degree exchange student whose native language is not English could verify English proficiency by either submitting sufficient TOEFL or IELTS results, or a letter submitted from the exchange student's home institution that documents and certifies the student's English proficiency.